Indonesian communications minister arrested for corruption - ExBulletin

 Indonesian communications minister arrested for corruption

-Indonesian authorities on Wednesday arrested a senior cabinet minister on corruption charges in a case they say has caused more than half a billion dollars in losses to the state.
+JAKARTA — Indonesian authorities on Wednesday arrested a senior cabinet minister on corruption charges in a case they say has caused billions of rupees in losses to the state.

-Johnny G. Plate is the fifth minister in President Joko Widodo’s administrations to be charged with corruption.
+Johnny G. Plate is the fifth minister in President Joko Widodos’ administration to be charged with corruption.
 More recently, his social affairs and fisheries ministers were jailed in 2021 for corruption.
-The Attorney General’s Office (AGO) said Johnny was arrested for his involvement in purchasing equipment needed to build thousands of communications towers, which his ministry said would bring internet to thousands of villages in 2020.

 |